ramoures/express-react-ssr/README.md

 > }
 > ```
 >
-> You always try to see the page `console` through the `inspect` to see possible errors.
+> You should always try to see the page `console` through the `inspect` to see possible errors.

 #### If you want to add and use environment in React jsx/tsx files: